AlcoholRehabHelp Logo

 • Rapid or shallow breathing

-Symptoms of alcohol intoxication are similar:10
+Symptoms of alcohol intoxication include the following:10

 • Vomiting